Survival Guides: Basic Survival Skills

 20. The Ultimate Guide to Surviving Anywhere – John 'Lofty' Wiseman

-If you liked the SAS Survival Handbook, this book is a super-expansion with all of the more essential survival skills to know.
+If you liked the SAS Survival Handbook, this book is a super-expansion that covers all the essential survival skills.

-From wilderness survival tactics to survival strategies in cities and towns, including advanced techniques, this book really goes that much deeper on essentials.
+This book goes much deeper into the essentials, covering everything from wilderness survival tactics to survival strategies in cities and towns, including advanced techniques.

 Wiseman's writing expertise shines through, making this a complete book for beginners or experienced survivalists.
 If there is one reference book that prepares you for any survival situation, this is it.